-It’s pretty true to the book (although there are several major mishaps that they leave out entirely due to time-constraints), except for the finale, which plays out a little differently.
+It’s pretty true to The Martian book (although there are several major mishaps that they leave out entirely due to time-constraints), except for the finale, which plays out a little differently.
 I enjoyed every second of it, even though we were sitting on the second row, which isn’t exactly ideal.

 So to all you people who told me I HAD to read this one?
 You were absolutely right.
-Since it’s mid-November, I feel pretty confident saying this one will go in my top ten books for the year.
+Since it’s mid-November, I feel pretty confident saying The Martian will go in my top ten books for the year.